 Note: Students who sign up for this course do so with the understanding that they are participating in an AFJOTC program and must adhere to the program standards without exception.
 This includes, but is not limited to wearing a uniform and maintaining all grooming and behavior standards.
 Failure to maintain standards will result in removal from the course/program.
+This course will not run during school year 21/22

 AFJROTC 2B: The Science of Flight 1 Credit Gr.
-9, 10, 11, 12 Course: 0591 7 5 6 5 6 6
+9, 10, 11, 12 Course: 0591 Forth represent of this course is an eviation esigned course forus ing on flight or al human na mhuain la mu neutrestien and flight